tdwg/process/review_manager.md

 1. Should be anonymous to all but the Review Manager during the review process *Need to edit this if we want to have the option of non-anonymous expert review.*
 2. Are expected to have a high level of understanding of the domain and of the technical issues related to the proposed standard
-3. Provide an independent perspective on the proposed standard
+3. Provide an unbiased assessment on the proposed standard
 4. Report to the Review Manager in a timely manner

 # 2 TDWG Standards Track